Umberto Nobile: Norge

 In late 1925, Norwegian explorer Roald Amundsen sought out Nobile to collaborate on a flight to the North Pole – still at that time an unachieved goal for aviators – using an airship.
 Amundsen had previously in early 1925 flown to within 150 nautical miles (280 km) of the North Pole, in a pair of Italian-built Dornier Wal flying boats along with the American millionaire-adventurer Lincoln Ellsworth and the pilot Hjalmar Riiser-Larsen, but their planes were forced to land near 88 degrees North, and the six men were trapped on the ice for 30 days.

 The Italian State Airship Factory, which had built Nobile's N-1, made it available for the expedition 29 March 1926.
 Amundsen insisted in the contract that Nobile should be the pilot and that five of the crew should be Italian; Amundsen named the airship Norge (Norway).
 On 14 April the airship left Italy for Leningrad in Russia with stops at Pulham (England) and Oslo.
 On its way towards its Arctic jumping-off point, Ny-Ålesund (Kings Bay) at Vestspitsbergen, Svalbard (belonging to Norway) it also made a stop at the airship mast at Vadsø (Northern Norway).

 On 29 April 1926, Amundsen was dismayed at the arrival of Richard E. Byrd's American expedition, which also aimed to reach the Pole.
 On 9 May, after Byrd and Floyd Bennett departed in their Fokker F-VII and returned less than 16 hours later claiming to have overflown the Pole, Amundsen was one of the first to congratulate them.
 The Norge crew pressed ahead with their flight.
 On 11 May 1926, the Norge expedition left Svalbard.
 Fifteen and a half hours later the ship flew over the Pole and landed two days later in Teller, Alaska; strong winds had made the planned landing at Nome, Alaska, impossible.

-In retrospect, the Norge crew actually achieved their aim of being the first to overfly the Pole: Byrd's 9 May flight, acclaimed for decades as the prestigious first Polar flyover, has since been subjected to several credibility challenges, including the discovery of Byrd's flight diary, which showed that navigational data in his official report was fraudulent.
-Bennett, Byrd's co-pilot later admitted that their flight to the Pole had been a hoax.
+In retrospect, however, it is possible that the Norge crew actually achieved their aim of being the first to overfly the Pole; Byrd's 9 May flight, acclaimed for decades as the prestigious first Polar flyover, has since been subjected to several credibility challenges, including the discovery of Byrd's flight diary, which showed that navigational data in his official report was inconsistent with Byrd's own writings.

 The Norge "Rome to Nome" flight was acclaimed as another great milestone in flight, but disagreement soon erupted between Nobile (designer and pilot), and Amundsen (expedition leader, observer and passenger) on the flight, as to who deserved greater credit for the expedition.
 The controversy was exacerbated by Mussolini's Fascist government, which trumpeted the genius of Italian engineering and exploration; Nobile was ordered to make a speaking tour of the U.S., further alienating Amundsen and the Norwegians.